-There are many different approaches you can take to memorizing a poem, and it is best to start with a piece that you are already familiar with or that you have read more than once.
-Using a poem that you can relate to will also strengthen your ability to memorize the piece because you will better comprehend the sentiment being expressed.
+There are many approaches you can take to memorizing a poem, and it is best to start with a piece that you can relate to.
+Once you have selected your poem, it's time to concentrate on memorization skills.
+Using these strategies, you can quickly memorize any poem.

 - Read the poem you wish to memorize several times to yourself, focusing on the words written on the page to get a good mental picture.

 - Then, read the piece out loud.
 Hearing the words aloud can make the lines stick in your mind more readily than text alone.

 - Learn a storyline for the poem.
 What happens and in what order?
 If you get stuck, you can think about the storyline for a clue.